JrMarcco/easy-redis/README.md

-# Easy Redis Proxy
+# Easy Redis

-An simple redis proxy.
+An simple redis server.
-Just redirect redis-cli command to redis server.

 This is one pointless project just for practise.